Rosalyn Sia Baker-Barnes

-In addition to her legal involvement, she is a past Chair of the Board of Directors of the Inlet Grove Community High School, Inc.; a Past President of the West Palm Beach Chapter of The Links, Incorporated; and a past Chairperson of the Southern Area Links Ethics & Standards Committee.
-She is a fellow of the organization’s prestigious Scott-Hawkins Leadership Institute, designed to enhance leadership skills at every level.
-She is also a member of the West Palm Beach Chapter of Alpha Kappa Alpha Sorority, Inc., and Executive Women of the Palm Beaches.
-In recognition of her legal and community service, was recognized by Business Leader Media as a “2011 South Florida Woman Extraordinaire.”
+In addition to her legal involvement, Ms. Baker-Barnes is dedicated to improving the community at-large.
+She is a board member of the Forum Club of the Palm Beaches, past chair of the Board of Directors of the Inlet Grove Community High School, Inc.; a past president of the West Palm Beach Chapter of The Links, Incorporated; and a past chairperson of the Southern Area Links Ethics & Standards Committee.
+Ms. Baker-Barnes is a past fellow of The Links, Inc.’s international Scott-Hawkins Leadership Institute.
+She is proud member of Alpha Kappa Alpha Sorority, Inc. (Zeta Tau Omega Chapter) and the Palm Beach Chapter of Jack and Jill of America, Inc. In recognition of her leadership in the community at large, she was awarded the Florida Anti-Defamation League’s (ADL) Jurisprudence Award.

 To learn more about Rosalyn Sia Baker-Barnes, see:

 - Baker-Barnes Awarded Florida Bar President’s Award of Merit

 - Selected to Florida Bar Board of Governors Executive Committee